Welcome to Sticky Rice 101

 Important: If you are ordering Sticky Rice for takeout please read this!

-Sticky Rice Heaven!
+Sticky Rice Heaven: Dessert Time

 Sticky rice and mango dessert